Freehily/anatomy-graphdb/README.md

 ### Build/validate the anatomy graph

-Export anatomy (and, by default, exercise) data for one or more regions:
+Export anatomy data for one or more regions:

 ```bash
 poetry run python stronger/databases/anatomy/scripts/build_graph.py \